Seven Reasons Your Neck Is Red After Shaving & How To Prevent It

 5. Shaving in a hurry

-Sometimes waking up late can leave you with little time to prepare appropriately for your shaving exercise.
+Sometimes waking up late can leave you little time to prepare appropriately for your shaving exercise.
 You may choose a blunt, overused, or old razor because you’re in a hurry.
 You also forget or ignore to apply shaving lubricants.
 Less time to organize yourself for a shave can lead to mistakes, including cuts, abrasions, and red rashes.

 6. Application of irritating shaving products